carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 The second option requires a bit of code, but will overall be more reproducible (because it's not dependent on your personal RStudio IDE settings)
 This is a setting option in our global knitr settings:

-We will now navigate back up to the top of our `.rmd` document, right after the yaml.
+We will now navigate back up to the top of our `.Rmd` document, right after the yaml.
 Here, we will add a new code chunk with the label `setup` and the options `echo = FALSE` (we don't need this code printed out in our final document!).
 Then, we'll add the following line of code:

 ~~~
 knitr::opts_knit$set(root.dir = rprojroot::find_rstudio_root_file())